 The DBS is the public agency responsible for:

-The DBS replaced the Criminal Records Bureau (CRB) and Independent Safeguarding Authority (ISA).See our full list of legal terms.
+The DBS replaced the Criminal Records Bureau (CRB) and Independent Safeguarding Authority (ISA).Visit our full listing of Legal Terms

 This information was published in November 2018.
 We will revise it in 2021.